How to Fix ED

-Erectile dysfunction is a condition in which men aren’t able to achieve or maintain an erection that allows them to have sexual intercourse.
+Erectile dysfunction, also known as E.D., is a condition in which men aren’t able to achieve or maintain an erection that allows them to have sexual intercourse.

 Causes and Treatments for Erectile Dysfunction

-Erectile dysfunction, also referred to as ED, is a condition in which men aren’t able to achieve or maintain an erection that allows them to have sexual intercourse.
-Some studies indicate over 50% of men above the age of 40 experience some degree of ED.
+Erectile dysfunction, (ED), studies indicate that over 50% of men above the age of 40 experience some degree of ED.

 There are many causes of ED, in which blood flow to the penis is limited or restricted.
 These causes can include heart disease, diabetes, side effects of some medications, and a variety of other factors.
 ED can affect men of any age or ethnicity.